Zach Stoebner | ml • vision • kū

 I’m an Electrical & Computer Engineering PhD student at UT Austin working with Prof. Jon Tamir in the Computational Sensing & Imaging Lab.

-My research interests are at the intersection of computer vision and signal processing working on inverse problems in computational imaging.
-Specifically, I’m interested in developing generative models to improve image reconstruction in complex imaging systems.
-Generally, I’m curious about AI/ML & signal processing, optimization & probability, and intelligent systems & robotics.
+My research interests span computational imaging & computer vision and machine learning & optimization.
+Currently, I am working on provable learning methods for solving inverse problems in Fourier imaging systems with an emphasis on magnetic resonance imaging.
+Generally, I’m curious about AI/ML & signal processing, optimization & control, and intelligent systems & robotics.

 Check out my notes to see what I’m thinking about and to see what I’m seeing!